 These processes may work short term, but they are not cost-efficient ways of running a business.
 If you are serious about competing and consistently generating strong profits, you need to purchase an appropriate inventory management software solution.
 The ROI on a great system, like Fishbowl Manufacturing or Fishbowl Warehouse, means it will pay for itself in a few short months and make your life much easier and your business much stronger and healthier.
 Proper inventory management is a competitive advantage that will drive your company’s performance.
 The commitment to do it right might seem hard at the start, but the long-term benefits can’t be ignored if you are trying to build a sustainable and profitable business.

 Inventory management is important to small businesses because it helps them prevent stockouts, manage multiple locations, and ensure accurate recordkeeping.
 An inventory solution makes these processes easier than trying to do them all manually.
-To see if your inventory solution is up to the challenge, ask yourself a series of questions listed in this article.
+To see if your inventory solution is up to the challenge, ask yourself the series of questions listed in this article.